KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/gaea/index.rst

 Gaea was a primal goddess and governed the universe before the time of the Titans.
 Gaea embodied Earth and was worshipped as the universal mother.
 In Greek Mythology, she gave birth to Titans and the first humans with Uranus.
 Uranus attempted to stop Gaea’s creations, and imprisoned them in Gaea’s womb.
-With this came the allegiance of Gaea and her son Cronos, and together they overthrew Uranus.
+With this came the allegiance of Gaea and her son Cronus, and together they overthrew Uranus.

 Later, Gaea’s allegiance was transferred to Zeus when Cronus began swallowing his own children.
 Cronus swallowed his children to prevent them from